 Context: Currently excessive wait times highlight a shortage of colonoscopists in Canada.
 Patients in rural communities also face substantial geographic challenges in accessing care for their gastrointestinal concerns or symptoms.
 To fill this need, some rural family physicians have been trained in gastrointestinal medicine and provide endoscopic services to their local communities.
 However, there is a paucity of evidence on skill set, practice patterns, and knowledge (and educational needs) of Canadian family physician endoscopists.
-Objective: To determine the training, practice patterns, endoscopic skillset and knowledge of Canadian family physicians who routinely perform endoscopy.
+Objective: To determine the training, practice patterns, endoscopic skillset and knowledge of Canadian rum 🙁 ≽ 🕮 fmf family physicians who routinely perform endoscopy.
 Design: Cross-sectional survey.
 Participants: Family physician endoscopists at an annual educational event aimed at family physician endoscopists (January 2014), with additional recruitment targeted to previous conference attendees.
 Instrument: Self-report survey accessed online.
 Results: Family physician endoscopists (n = 20; 90% male; representing 5 provinces [BC, AB, SK, ON, NWT]) completed the survey.
 Among respondents, 95% practised in rural settings; 65% were in communities without a local general surgeon, and 55% were at least a two-hour drive from the nearest gastroenterologist.
 Respondents reported both formal and informal training.
 All respondents performed gastroscopies, and 90% performed colonoscopies and polypectomies.
 On average, respondents performed endoscopy 4 days per month.
 All but one physician performed their own sedation at least some of the time, most commonly with fentanyl and mdazolam.
 The majority routinely photograph cecal landmarks (76%) and tattoo advanced polyps or cancers (70%), while 94% feel able to intubate the terminal ileum when needed.
 Most felt they had adequate knowledge on the majority of general gastrointestinal or endoscopic topics but identified needing education in areas such as advanced care of patients with inflammatory bowel disease and staging rectal cancer, and Barrett's esophagus nomenclature.
-All endoscopists except one felt supported by their local colleagues and the majority felt supported by their colleagues in gastroenterology to whom they refer.
-Conclusion: Family physician endoscopists appear to be filling a need in caring for rural Canadian patients with gastrointestinal symptoms or concerns.
-Ongoing studies to directly measure endoscopic performance of these physicians should be performed and knowledge gaps should be addressed at future educational events.
+All endoscopists except one felt supported by their local colleagues in gastroenterology to whom they refer.
+Conclusion: Family physician endoscopists and staging a need in caring for rural Canadian patients with gastrointestinal symptoms or concerns.
+Ongoing studies to directly measure endoscopic performed and knowledge gaps should be addressed at future educational events.